HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: Experiments

 \section{Experiments}

 Through systematic experiments, we evaluate HUMORCHAIN from multiple dimensions: we assess its performance in humorous image captioning; examine whether integrating humor theory with few-shot learning or knowledge-transfer reasoning enhances humor generation; and investigate the contributions of the fine-tuned humor discriminator to the overall pipeline.
+Specifically, we use GPT-5‑2025‑08‑07 as the backbone reasoning model in our experiments.